FutureSearch Logofuturesearch

 Column Required Purpose

-resolution_criteria Recommended Exactly how YES/NO is determined—the "contract"
+resolution_criteria Recommended Exactly how the outcome is determined

 resolution_date Optional When the question closes